zyn3rgy/ecp_slap/README.md

 - ping and monitor ICMP

+## Manual Validation and Exploitation of Vulnerability

+Start with the [MSRC security advisory](https://portal.msrc.microsoft.com/en-US/security-guidance/advisory/CVE-2020-0688)  which will include specifics about patches and vulnerable versions of on-prem Exchange.
+Cross-referencing patches with [Microsoft's Exchange build numbers](https://docs.microsoft.com/en-us/exchange/new-features/build-numbers-and-release-dates?view=exchserver-2019) and help determine vulnerability.

 ## To-Do

 - scan - add functionality to account for the authenticated Exchange build number
-- scan & exploit - account for potential NTLMSSP authentication for non-standard Exchange instances
+- scan & exploit - account for potential NTLMSSP during non-standard on-prem Exchange authentication
   - code written, logic for this needs to be added to check and authenticate differently in this case